Kathrine Larsen

 Kathrine Østergaard Larsen (born 5 May 1993) is a Danish former professional footballer who played as a goalkeeper for the Denmark national team.
 Larsen had a versatile career, playing in her home country, and Scandinavian neighbours Sweden and Norway, as well as in Australia and Italy.
-She earned 8 caps and 5 clean sheets over 5 years with the national team from 2020–2025.
+She earned 8 caps and 5 clean sheets over 5 years with the national team from 2020 to 2025.

 Club career

 During her teenage years, she played, among other things, for Ballerup-Skovlunde Fodbold.
 In 2015, she switched to Brøndby IF.
 In 2019 she played for FC Nordsjælland and in 2020 she played for Djurgårdens IF in Damallsvenskan.
 In 2021, she switched to the Norwegian club Klepp IL, who play in the Toppserien.

 In February 2024, Larsen joined Australian club Western United until the end of the 2023–24 A-League Women season.

 International career

 Larsen made her debut for Denmark in an Algarve Cup fixture against Sweden.
 She made a close-range save from a Lina Hurtig shot in a 2–1 victory for the Danes.
 She played her second international match on 21 October 2020, when Denmark beat Israel 4–0 at home.